Ishirō Honda: 1940s

-Between July and September 1949, shortly after finishing Ise-Shima, Honda reunited with his friend Akira Kurosawa on Stray Dog and began working as a chief assistant director on the film.
-Honda mainly directed second unit photography, all of the footage pleased Kurosawa and has stated to "owe a great deal" to Honda for capturing the film's post-war atmosphere.
+1950s

 In 1950, Honda worked on two films by Kajirō Yamamoto: Escape from Prison and Elegy, the last film produced by Film Art Associations.
 Honda had also worked as an assistant director on Senkichi Taniguchi's Escape at Dawn.

 Between working on films as an assistant director, Honda began pre-production on Newspaper Kid, which would have been his feature directorial debut.
 However, the project was canceled.
 Instead, he began working on another documentary titled Story of a Co-op (also known as Flowers Blooming in the Sand and Co-op Way of Life) Story of a Co-op was a documentary about the rise of consumer cooperatives in post-war Japan.
 It was also written by Honda, with the production overseen by Jin Usami and with the support of the Ministry of Health and Welfare.
 Some records indicated that some animation was used to explain the functions of co-ops but these reports have been unconfirmed.
 The film was completed on 6 October 1950 and has since been lost.
 However, Honda recalled that the film was successful enough to convince Toho to assign Honda his first feature film.

-Early feature films (1951–1954)

 Between filming the documentaries, Toho had offered Honda the chance to develop and direct a war film titled Kamikaze Special Attack Troop.
 Toho then chose not to proceed with the project after finding Honda's script, which openly criticized leaders of World War II, to be too grim and realistic.
 Honda recalled that the studio felt it was "too soon after the war" to produce such a film.
 Had the project proceeded, it would have been Honda's first directorial feature.
 The script has since been lost.

 At the age of 40, Honda completed his first feature film The Blue Pearl.
 Released on 3 August 1951, it was one of the first Japanese feature films to utilize underwater photography and the first studio film to be shot in the Ise-Shima region.